AlfiePerkins1/CSGO-Bible/Bible.md

 **N.B** This is entirely Work in progress, sections will be changed/removed/added in due course.
 I'm aiming to make this guide as good as possible so all feedback is appreciated.
 To start with the maps I will be featuring will be Mirage/Overpass/Inferno/Dust2 .
-This is because I can't play Nuke to a high level, I've never played ancient and have minimal games of vertigo
+This is because I can't play Nuke to a high level, I've never played ancient and have minimal games of vertigo, also the cover image/social media image of this guide is directly from the CSGO source code